webysther/jellyfin-sdk-python.github.io/docs/index.md

 A [Possible Official](https://jellyfin.org/docs/general/contributing/branding) Python SDK for Jellyfin.

-> Warning: This project is under active development, so API changes may occur.
+> Warning: API changes will occur only in the final classes, bindings and legacy don't change

 ## Install